+''' SQL> CREATE INDEX custbind1$mlid user cuid$idx ON customer 1 binding tbl (mailinglist id, user status, customer id); SQL> CREATE INDEX custbind1$user mlid cuid$idx ON customer 1 binding tbl (user status, user type, mailinglist id, customer id); '''

+If you use any other recipient profile field than email for duplicate checks in imports, you should put an index on this field in customer\1\tbl to significantly speed up file imports:

 '''

-SQL> CREATE INDEX custbind1$mlid user cuid$idx ON customer 1 binding tbl
+SQL> CREATE INDEX cust1$<fieldname>$idx ON customer 1 tbl (<fieldname>) ;

-(mailinglist id, user_status, customer_id);

 '''

-SQL> CREATE INDEX custbind1\$user mlid cuid\$idx ON customer 1 binding tbl (user status, user type, mailinglist id, customer id);

-If you use any other profile field than email for duplicate checks, you should put an index on this field in customer 1 tbl:

-SQL> CREATE INDEX cust1\$<fieldname>\$idx ON customer 1 tbl (<fieldname>) ;

-Replace placeholder < fieldname > with the name of the database field you use for duplicate checks.
+Replace placeholder <fieldname> with the name of the recipient profile field you use for duplicate checks.

-11.5 MariaDB/MySQL Database Tuning
+11.5 MariaDB Database Tuning

-Since version 5.5 of MySQL, InnoDB has been the default engine of MySQL (and later MariaDB).
+Since version 5.5 of MySQL, InnoDB has been the default engine of MariaDB.
 While InnoDB supports row locking and real transactions for better crash protection (opposed to MyISAM), the internal data structure is more complex than MyISAM's, which leads to larger table sizes, slower writes, slower full table scans and slower handling of BLOBs and CLOBs.
 Also, backup and recovery via mysqldump/mysql is slower.

-Because InnoDB is much more sensitive to configuration parameters than MyISAM, you should at least add properties innodb_buffer_pool_size and innodb_log_file_size in section [mysqld] of MySQL's or MariaDB's configuration file (usually my.cnf in directory /etc or /etc/opt/rh/rh-mariadb10x), because the internal default values of 128 MByte and 5 MByte are much too small for bigger databases with lots of InnoDB tables.
+Because InnoDB is much more sensitive to configuration parameters than MyISAM, you should at least add properties innodb\buffer\pool\size and innodb\log\file\size in section [mysqld] of MariaDB's configuration file (usually my.cnf in directory /etc or /etc/opt/rh/rhmariadb10x), because the internal default values of 128 MByte and 5 MByte are much too small for bigger databases with lots of InnoDB tables.

-As a rule of thumb: innodb_buffer_pool_size should be set to 50% of the RAM of your server and innodb_log_file_size should be set to \(^1\)4 of the size of innodb_buffer_pool_size, but not higher than 256 MByte to limit recovery time after a database crash.
+As a rule of thumb: innodb\buffer\pool\size should be set to 50% of the RAM of your server and innodb\log\file\size should be set to \( \frac{1}{4} \) of the size of innodb\buffer\pool\size, but not higher than 256 MByte to limit recovery time after a database crash.